-- 2.1 Council will remit part or all of the rates levied on a rating unit in cases of extreme financial hardship. - 2.2 The following is the criteria for determining the application of this policy: - 2.2.1 Ratepayers must apply to Council in writing to be considered for a remission. - 2.2.2 The remission is for the UAGC, but other charges and rates may also be remitted, on a case by case basis. - 2.2.3 For the purposes of calculating the remission the basic allowable income factor is set at the level set by Central Government for the Rate Rebate scheme. - 2.2.4 The following essential elements must be met before any remission is granted: - (a) The applicant must be the owner of the rating unit, and must reside at the property.
-Companies, trusts and other similar ownership structures of these properties do not qualify for this remission. - (b) Council must be satisfied that extreme financial hardship on any individual exists or would be caused by requiring payment of the whole or part of the rates; - (c) Council must be satisfied that all other options have been exhausted, including but not limited to, term payments, WINZ assistance and other central government options. - (d) The applicant must declare total household income and their total financial position for the purposes of the remission calculation; - (e) The applicant's total assets must not exceed the "total assets" as set out in RDC's Postponement policy - (f) All applications for rates remission be treated on a case-by-case basis and approved/declined by the delegated authority
+- 2.1 Council will remit part or all of the rates levied on a rating unit in cases of extreme financial hardship. - 2.2 The following is the criteria for determining the application of this Policy: - 2.2.1 Ratepayers must apply to Council in writing on the prescribed form and provide the necessary supporting information outlined in clause 2.2.4 to be considered for a remission. - 2.2.2 The remission is for the UAGC, but other charges and rates may also be remitted, on a case-by-case basis. - 2.2.3 The following essential elements must be met before any remission is granted: - (a) The applicant must be the owner of the rating unit and must reside at the property. - (b) Council must be satisfied that extreme financial hardship on any individual or entity exists or would be caused by requiring payment of the whole or part of the rates. - (c) Council must be satisfied that all other options have been exhausted, including but not limited to, term payments, WINZ help and other central government options. - (d) The applicant must declare total household (for individual owners i.e., ratepayers who own the rating unit in their own names) or entity income (i.e., company or trust that owns the rating unit) and their total financial position (including financial statements for entities) for the purposes of the remission calculation. - (e) The applicant's total assets must not exceed the "total assets" as set out in Council's Postponement Policy. - (f) All applications for rates remission be treated on a case-by-case basis and approved/declined by Council's Rating Sub Committee under delegated authority, pursuant to Council's Delegations Policy.